 The WHUS Training Program is your path to involvement at WHUS.
 If you’re interested in DJing and producing your very own music or talk show, broadcasting UConn sports, joining the WHUS News Department, mastering audio production or anything in between, this is where you start.

 The radio station has countless ways to get involved, whether you shine in the spotlight, or prefer behind the scenes work.
 With a fully equipped on-air studio, several production studios, an extensive music archive, and remote broadcast capabilities, make use of what we have to offer!
 The training program is available to all UConn students, faculty, staff, and we accept members of the surrounding communities.

 It all starts with the WHUS application.
-We are currently accepting applications for the Summer 2014 and Fall 2014 sessions of the training program, please express your preference in your application.
+We are currently accepting applications for the Fall 2014 and Spring 2015 sessions of the training program, please express your preference in your application.